Jianjian-18/arena2D/rl-ros-agents/README.md

     $ catkin_make -DUSE_ROS=ON
     $ source devel/setup.bash
     ```
-    You may encounter some compilation problems when using `catkin_make`, e.g.:
+    You may encounter some compilation problems when using `catkin_make`:
    ```
    $ /usr/bin/ld: /lib/x86_64-linux-gnu/libapr-1.so.0: undefined reference to `uuid_generate@UUID_1.0'
    ```